-Forbes’ billionaires list-2021 shows us ways that in today’s world any thing in possible in the term of money.
-Money is flowing in air abundantly, now it’s individual’s capacity to grab it.
-Recently we have seen that net worth of individual increases by $ 50 billions ($1 billion > ₹ 7000 crores) in less than a year.
-It’s also a evident that more than 75 % of new billionaires are self-made.
-Don’t you think that there are huge opportunities around the world now a days.
+Forbes’ billionaires list-2021 show us ways that in today’s world anything is possible in the term of money.
+Money is flowing abundantly in the air, now it’s the individual’s capacity to grab it.
+Recently we have seen that the net worth of individuals increases by $ 50 billion ($1 billion > ₹ 7000 crores) in less than a year.
+It’s also evident that more than 75 % of new billionaires are self-made.
+Don’t you think that there are huge opportunities around the world nowadays?

 Despite the pandemic, it was a record-setting year for the world’s wealthiest—with a $5 trillion surge in wealth and an unprecedented number of new billionaires.

 It’s been a year like no other, and we aren’t talking about the pandemic.
 There were rapid-fire public offerings, surging cryptocurrencies, and skyrocketing stock prices.
 The number of billionaires on Forbes’ 35th annual list of the world’s wealthiest exploded to an unprecedented 2,755—660 more than a year ago.
 Altogether they are worth $13.1 trillion, up from $8 trillion on the 2020 list.